mssm-labmmol/gmak/doc/usage/customization_api.rst

 immediately affect the program.
-To make the modifications take effect, the script or module should be saved in the working directory (i.e., the directory where the program is deployed) with the name ``custom.py``.
+To make the modifications take effect, the script or module should be saved in the working directory (i.e., the directory where the program is deployed) with the name ``custom.py``, and the command-line option ``--custom`` must be passed to the program.
 It will then be interpreted at runtime, incorporating the user-defined implementations into the program.

 .. note:: We recommend using the `template file`_ provided with the